Quantum computing quantum Monte Carlo with hybrid tensor network for electronic structure calculations: Introduction

-While there are various studies to avoid the issues~\cite{Grant2019-fv, Skolik2021-ju, Cerezo2021-kj, Pesah2021-ap, Kanno2023-ip}, quantum algorithms based on quantum Monte Carlo (QMC) are proposed for further relaxing the hardware requirement~\cite{Huggins2022-ly, Yang2021-ie, Tan2022-fh, Xu2022-fi, Zhang2022-lf, Layden2022-ke, Lee2022-lq, Amsler2023-vh}.
-QMC is a computational method that uses stochastic sampling techniques to solve large quantum many-body problems such as molecular systems containing hundreds of electrons~\cite{Austin2012-qi, Al-Hamdani2021-ns}.
-To date, various types of QMC have been proposed including variational Monte Carlo (VMC)~\cite{McMillan1965-dd, Ceperley1977-yz}, diffusion Monte Carlo (DMC)~\cite{Ceperley1980-wy}, Green’s function Monte Carlo~\cite{Kalos1974-ol}, auxiliary field quantum Monte Carlo (AFQMC)~\cite{Blankenbecler1981-is, Sugiyama1986-xm}, and full configuration interaction quantum Monte Carlo (FCIQMC)~\cite{Booth2009-lv}, where we adopt FCIQMC in this study.
-FCIQMC is useful for quantum chemistry and a stochastic imaginary-time evolution is executed in the space of all the standard basis states (such as Slater determinants) that can be constructed from a given spatial orbital basis.
-Quantum computing QMC (QC-QMC) as in Refs.~\cite{Huggins2022-ly, Xu2022-fi, Zhang2022-lf, Amsler2023-vh} can introduce quantum computation such as VQE to improve the accuracy of energy evaluation in ground-state calculations by mitigating the sign problem which otherwise causes an exponential statistical error in the energy evaluation~\cite{Troyer2005-bk}.
-Specifically, the wave function distribution, i.e., the walker distribution, is classically generated, and energy is evaluated by using a reference wave function (commonly called a trial wave function in the QMC context) prepared by VQE.
-In contrast to VQE where the accuracy depends on parameter optimization, QC-QMC has no such optimization while the accuracy relies on the quality of the reference wave function in the energy evaluation.
-The ground state computation without optimization is expected to lower the hardware requirements, and in fact, there was a demonstration on a 16 qubit diamond, the largest hardware experiment run nearly within the chemical accuracy~\cite{Huggins2022-ly}.
+In addition to studies to avoid those issues~\cite{Grant2019-ul, Skolik2021-ju, Cerezo2021-kj, Kanno2023-ip}, there are multiple variants of quantum Monte Carlo (QMC), which were proposed for further relaxing the hardware requirements~\cite{Huggins2022-ly, Yang2021-ie, Tan2022-fh, Xu2023-sn, Zhang2022-lf, Layden2023-ke, Lee2022-lq}.
+QMC is a computational method using stochastic sampling techniques to solve large quantum many-body problems such as molecular systems containing hundreds of electrons~\cite{Austin2012-qi, Al-Hamdani2021-ns}.
+To date, various types of QMC approaches have been proposed, including variational Monte Carlo \cite{McMillan1965-dd, Ceperley1977-yz}, auxiliary field quantum Monte Carlo \cite{Blankenbecler1981-is, Sugiyama1986-xm}, and full configuration interaction quantum Monte Carlo (FCIQMC)~\cite{Booth2009-lv}.
+In this study, we adopt FCIQMC, which is useful for quantum chemistry, a stochastic imaginary-time evolution is executed in the space of all the orthonormal basis states (such as the Slater determinants) that can be constructed from a given spatial orbital basis.
+As in Refs.~\cite{Huggins2022-ly, Xu2023-sn, Zhang2022-lf}, a type of QMC called quantum computing QMC (QC-QMC) was introduced.
+Combined with a quantum algorithm such as VQE, QC-QMC can improve the energy evaluation accuracy in ground-state calculations.
+Specifically, the wave function distribution, i.e., the walker distribution, is generated on a classical~\cite{Xu2023-sn} (or quantum~\cite{Huggins2022-ly, Zhang2022-lf}) device, and energy is evaluated by using a trial wave function prepared by VQE.
+Contrary to VQE where the accuracy depends on parameter optimization, QC-QMC has no such optimization and the accuracy relies on the quality of the trial wave functions, the algorithms, and calculation settings in the energy evaluation.
+Avoiding strict VQE optimizations lowers the hardware requirements; for example, there was a demonstration on a diamond model constructed in 16 qubits, the largest hardware experiment run nearly within the chemical accuracy (chemical precision)~\cite{Huggins2022-ly}.